blyonscs/Case_Study_Fitness_Tracker/README.md

 HAVING VeryActAvg > 0)
 ```

-Avg slepp of people that have a very active distance of more than 0 = 387.3085
+Avg sleep of people that have a very active distance of more than 0 = 387.0554

 Switch > to =